-A report of sexual assault made to anyone other than the SARC must immediately be forwarded to the SARC, who will have primary responsibility for handling the report, including assisting the victim in notifying law enforcement, the Department of Transportation's Office of the Inspector General and/or the Federal Bureau of Investigation.
-The Academy's Director of DPS should be notified in order to initiate an administrative investigation.
+A report of sexual assault, sexual or gender-based harassment, stalking, or relationship violence made to anyone other than the SARC must immediately be forwarded to the SARC, who will have primary responsibility for handling the report, including assisting the victim, at his or her request, in notifying law enforcement, the Department of Transportation's Office of the Inspector General and/or the Federal Bureau of Investigation.
+The Academy's Director of DPS must be notified in order to initiate an administrative investigation.
 Individuals who fail to report assaults to the SARC will be held accountable for such failure.
 Details regarding the incident will be limited to only those personnel who have legitimate need to know.
-Use of the unrestricted reporting option is encouraged as it provides for conducting immediate formal criminal and administrative investigations.
-It is the only option that can lead to accountability (offenders being held accountable) and prevent offenders from re-offending.
+Use of the unrestricted reporting option is encouraged as it provides for conducting immediate formal administrative investigation and, upon the survivor's request, a criminal investigation.
+It is the only option that can lead to offenders being held accountable and prevent offenders from reoffending.